California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 Southern California: Sunshine Without the Passport

 San Diego is a standout with its beaches, zoo, tide pools, and walkable waterfront.
-You can explore La Jolla, bike along Mission Bay, or just let the kids burn energy at the beach while you soak up the sun.
-And, Palm Springs is also a fantastic winter escape, especially if you want warm days, pool time, and easy hikes without summer heat.
+Be sure to visit a local farmers market for fresh produce, local treats, and a taste of the area’s vibrant culture.
+You can explore La Jolla, watch sea lions at the cove, bike along Mission Bay, or just let the kids burn energy at the beach while you soak up the sun.
+And, Palm Springs is also a fantastic winter escape.
+Especially if you want warm days, pool time, and easy hikes without summer heat.

 Hawaii: A Classic Warm Winter Destination for a Reason